|Home | Parent||← Go →||Prior | Next|

 This trigger allows you to schedule an action to be performed daily or weekly at a specified time.
 The time must be entered in the right-hand column using the 24-hour clock system.

 Note that there is no Open or Open Document command because this is implied.
-Commands are attributes of an Agent which are in turn attributes of a particular Bookmarkshelf document that must be opened in order for the commands to be performed.
+Commands are attributes of a Syncer which are in turn attributes of a particular Collection that must be opened in order for the commands to be performed.

 Some commands have a detail associated with them.
 For example, the Export commands have a detail setting which specifies what to do if the export cannot be executed because a web browser app is running (abort, quit the web browser app, or force quit the web browser app).

 The necessary command(s) are created for you automatically when you check one of the boxes in the Simple tab of Settings > *Syncers.
 To see what command(s) were created, or to modify commands, click the Advanced tab.